Paralysis Ticks Guide: Symptoms & Treatment

 • Tick collars like Seresto.

-Chat to the team at your local Greencross Vets to discuss which tick preventatives best suit your pet.
+Chat with the team at your local Greencross Vets to discuss which tick preventatives best suit your pet.

-Daily tick searches, which involve running your hands through your pet’s entire coat (including their face and ears, down the legs, paws, over their stomach, and to the tip of their tail) are recommended.
+Daily tick searches, which involve running your hands through your pet’s entire coat (including their face and ears, down the legs, paws, over their stomach, and to the tip of their tail), are recommended.
+To learn how to search your pet for ticks, ask your local Greencross Vets.

 Paralysis Ticks FAQs

-It’s important to immediately take your pet to a vet when you find a tick on them, especially if you suspect it’s a paralysis tick, and bring the removed tick for identification.
+It’s important to immediately take your pet to a vet when you find a tick, especially if you suspect it’s a paralysis tick.
+Bring the removed tick for identification.
 The longer you leave it, the harder it is to treat.

 Tick paralysis is very common along the east coast of Australia.